bahaidev/bahaiwritings/README.md

 1. Waiting: Once stabilized, target `TextBrowser` dependency by tagged version.

+1. Break out plugins into separate repository(ies) for reusability with textbrowser (and publicize their presence on its wiki).

 1. Apply <https://www.gnu.org/software/librejs/free-your-javascript.html>
     labels to provide machine-automated detection of (open source) licenses.